 Causes of epidermoid cysts

 No one is exactly sure what causes an epidermoid cyst.
 Epidermoid cysts are likely the result of a proliferation of epidermal cells within a circumscribed space of the dermis.

 In spite of their ‘developmental’ origin, epidermoid cysts are rare before the third decade of life.

 This somehow stimulates epithelial proliferation or squamous cell metaplasia.
 Sometimes these cysts can be an indirect result of body piercings.

-Diagnostic imaging of epidermoid breast cysts
+Diagnostic imaging of Epidermoid Breast Cysts

-These type of cysts are sometimes similar in appearance to fibroadenomas and complex cysts, but also to medullary or mucinous carcinomas, so they have to be evaluated quite seriously.
+These type of cysts are sometimes similar in appearance to fibroadenomas and complex cysts, but also to medullary or mucinous carcinomas.
+For this reason, medics need to evaluate epidermoid cysts quite seriously.
 When the cyst is very large, the possibility of a phylloid breast tumor cannot be ruled out.

 Well-circumscribed benign mass

-Ultrasound usually reveals epidermoid cysts to be solid, but there can be calcifications within an epidermoid cyst, which will present as internal echogenic foci on a sonogram.
+Ultrasound usually reveals epidermoid cysts to be solid, but there can be calcifications within an epidermoid cyst.
+These microcalcifications will present as internal echogenic foci on a sonogram.

 It is virtually impossible to confirm am epidermoid cyst without a biopsy

-A biopsy will likely be required.
+A biopsy will likely be necessary.

 The sonograph of an epidermoid cyst below does not appear to contain calcifications, however.
-A radiologist would be able to determine that it is most likely not cancer, but could not say exactly what it is.
+A radiologist is able to determine the image below is most likely not cancer, but can not say exactly what it is.

 Some Calcifications/microcalcifications within epidermoid cysts